 Improved Road Scheme Planning with Highways England's Regional Programmes Map

 Highways EnglandGraham Phipp & Chris Spencer

 Insight into strategic planning across the road network enables disruption to be minimised, risks to the workforce to be reduced and delivers cost savings.
-Join this session to understand how Highway’s England are using the ArcGIS Platform to analyse road schemes both geographically and temporally and are now exploring how to share the information more widely to councils and other transport organisations.
+Join this session to understand how Highway’s England are using ArcGIS to analyse road schemes both geographically and temporally and are now exploring how to share the information more widely to councils and other transport organisations.

 Big Maps for a Big Project: A Crossrail Story

 Crossrail, one of the largest infrastructure projects in Europe since the Second World War - costing £15b and taking 10 years, is now coming to a close.
 Join this session to learn how GIS has been used throughout to ensure the project is on time and budget and to provide data to staff, contractors and the public, as well as how the GIS team are disseminating lessons learned to the wider industry.

 ArcGIS provides a range of content, tools and applications for providing geographic context to BIM data.
 From desktop software to online applications and mobile apps, ArcGIS can be integrated into the phases of the BIM life cycle.
 This session will run through examples of how the evolving ArcGIS can support all stages.

 BIM and the Environment

 Mott MacDonaldHelen Pickard and Sarah Pyatt

 Environment work on large infrastructure projects can align with the BIM strategy and GIS has a significant role to play.
 Join this session to understand how Mott MacDonald are digitising environmental assessments using GIS so that the valuable data collected can be used effectively in decision support for projects across the business.